-- Value of Integration – Is the value on investment meeting the goals of the company?
+- Value of Integration – Is the value of investment meeting the goals of the company?

 As you can probably see, VOI comes with a lot of principles, which every company needs to understand before partaking in an investment.
-It is definitely one of the rising trends in corporate wellness and the one that, along with ROI, acts as the backbone value of every investment.
+It is definitely one of the rising trends to incorporate wellness and the one that, along with ROI, acts as the backbone value of every investment.

 IAB Health Productions, LLC offers FREE wellness program planning services for organizations.
 With a diverse network of thousands of providers and our wide range of online tools and experts, we can guarantee that each program is designed to meet the individual needs and desires of our valued clients.